Mince the garlic and onion and keep aside.

 Add minced onions.
 Sauté for 3-4 minutes till translucent, stirring so that they do not char.

-Add red chilli and then curry leaves.
+Add red chili and then curry leaves.
 I always shred the curry leaves into bits so that there is a better chance of their being eaten rather than have the leaves with their nutrients being discarded on the side of the plate.